 “ADA (Americans with Disabilities Act) says less than two inches of movement; with auto-tension you won’t have two millimeters of movement,” Yarber declared.

-A Maryland attendee said she appreciated having the retracting system rather than manually ratcheting each securement strap.
+A Maryland attendee said she appreciated having the retracting system, rather than manually ratcheting each securement strap.

-Lisa Nippolt, Q’straint’s western regional manager for the school bus and para-transit markets, also demonstrated how the combination retractable lap-shoulder belt could either serve as a lap-shoulder belt for non-WC-19 wheelchairs or be doubled up to serve as an adjustable shoulder belt for wheelchairs with a lap belt.
+Lisa Nippolt, Q’straint’s western regional manager for the school bus and para-transit markets, also demonstrated how the combination retractable lap-shoulder belt could either serve as a lap-shoulder belt for non-WC-19 wheelchairs, or be doubled up to serve as an adjustable shoulder belt for wheelchairs with a lap belt.

 Spot My Bus is a relatively new offering in the area of school bus tracking, but President Matt Brenner shared that it is one of the cheapest, coming in at just $19 per bus per month.
-There is no distraction of tablets because all guidance and alerts are auditory.
+There is no distraction of tablets, because all guidance and alerts are auditory.
 The system provides tracking, reporting and alerting, but requires little gatekeeping.

 Within the past year, Rosco Vision Systems added a 360-degree camera with a helpful grid overlay to assist in backing up a school bus.
-South Central Regional Sales Manager Stephen Climer commented that bus drivers familiar with such technology in their personal vehicles would appreciate the feature’s introduction to school bus applications.
+South Central Regional Sales Manager Stephen Climer commented that bus drivers who are familiar with such technology in their personal vehicles would appreciate the feature’s introduction to school bus applications.

 FleetSoft’s President Kurt Claussner explained that version 11 of the company’s fleet management software included integrations with Zonar Systems and Synovia Solutions.

-This is by far not an exhaustive list of the creative products and services offered or the conversations that took place that day, but it is a small sampling.
-From all reports, the four-hour-long TSD Trade Show resulted in valuable connections and ultimately better student transportation operations.
+This is by far not an exhaustive list of the creative products and services offered, or the conversations that took place that day, but it is a small sampling.
+From all reports, the four-hour-long TSD Trade Show resulted in valuable connections, and ultimately better student transportation operations.